 Rarely, when the platelet count remains dangerously low despite treatment, doctors remove the spleen, which normally traps and destroys old blood cells and platelets.
 The best time for this surgery is during the 2nd trimester.

-Myasthenia gravis, which causes muscle weakness, does not usually cause serious or permanent complications during pregnancy.
-However, pregnant women may have more episodes of weakness.
+Myasthenia gravis Myasthenia Gravis Myasthenia gravis is an autoimmune disorder that impairs communication between nerves and muscles, resulting in episodes of muscle weakness.
+Myasthenia gravis results from malfunction of the... read more causes muscle weakness.
+Its effects during pregnancy vary.
+Pregnant women may have more episodes of weakness.
 Thus, they may need to take higher doses of the drugs (such as neostigmine) used to treat the disorder.
 These drugs can have side effects such as abdominal pain, diarrhea, vomiting, and increasing weakness.
 If these drugs are ineffective, women may be given corticosteroids or drugs that suppress the immune system (immunosuppressants).

 The antibodies that cause this disorder can cross the placenta.
 So about one of five babies born to women with myasthenia gravis is born with the disorder.
 However, the resulting muscle weakness in the baby is usually temporary because the antibodies from the mother gradually disappear and the baby does not produce antibodies of this type.

-Rheumatoid arthritis may develop during pregnancy or, even more often, shortly after delivery.
+Rheumatoid arthritis Rheumatoid Arthritis (RA) Rheumatoid arthritis is an inflammatory arthritis in which joints, usually including those of the hands and feet, are inflamed, resulting in swelling, pain, and often destruction of joints.... read more may develop during pregnancy or, even more often, shortly after delivery.
 If rheumatoid arthritis is present before pregnancy, it may temporarily subside during pregnancy.

 If arthritis has damaged the hip joints or lower (lumbar) spine, delivery may be difficult for the woman, but this disorder does not affect the fetus.
 The symptoms of rheumatoid arthritis may lessen during pregnancy, but they usually return to their original level after pregnancy.